Characterization of the multimode nature of single-photon sources based on spontaneous parametric down conversion: Theoretical model of the heralded single-photon source

 By solving the first order differential equation \eqref{eq:EOM+in}, we identify the expressions for $u(t,t')$ and $v(t,t')$

 where $\mathcal{I}(t,t')=\int_{t'}^t d\tau \chi(\tau)$ and $\Theta(t)$ is the Heaviside step function.

-We will now make a singular value decomposition of the transformation functions $u(t,t')$ and $v(t,t')$.
+We will now follow the method outlined in Refs. \cite{christ_probing_2011,quesada_beyond_2022} to find the state of the light exiting the cavity.
+We make a singular value decomposition of the transformation functions $u(t,t')$ and $v(t,t')$.
 The results here rely on the exchange symmetry between the output fields $a$ and $b$.
 For a more general derivation see Appendix \ref{sec:AppBog}.
 According to the Bloch-Messiah Theorem for bosons \cite{braunstein_squeezing_2005}, the left and right singular vectors of the two transformation functions are related such that

 and the singular values are related through

 which allows us to write $\lambda_\ell = \cosh(\xi_\ell)$ and $\mu_\ell=\sinh(\xi_\ell)$.

 Rewriting Eq. \eqref{eq:bog} using the singular value decomposition we find